 Posts Tagged 'invertebrates'

-Tags: Brooklyn, Brooklyn Bridge Park, insects, invertebrates, plants
+Tags: beetles, Brooklyn, Brooklyn Bridge Park, insects, invertebrates, ladybugs

 Now, here’s something I’m not so sure about: Pupation and eggs generally seem to be set on leaves.
 These leaves will shortly fall to the ground, many to blow away to who knows where (into the harbor in some cases, in this situation).
 This seems a real chancy way of surviving the winter.
 Are there special end of season approaches to getting the genes through the cold months?